-24 Interest-bearing loan
+23 Interest-bearing loan

-On October 29, 2018, the Group entered into a financing agreement with European Investment Bank granting Newron with up to EUR 40 million term loan facility over the coming years, subject to achieving a set of agreed performance criteria.
-The loan can be drawndown in five tranches within a 36-month period from signing.
-Under the agreement, the reimbursement of each tranche, is scheduled after five years from the initial drawdown.
+On October 29, 2018, the Group entered into a financing agreement with EIB granting Newron with up to EUR 40 million term loan facility over the coming years, subject to achieving a set of agreed performance criteria.
+The loan may be drawn in five tranches within a 36-month period from signing.
+The facility has a fiveyear term from the date of drawdown for each tranche.
 Group's obligations under the EIB agreement are secured by a security interest in certain cash accounts for the benefit of EIB.

-Following Newron' requests, EIB approved to transfer two tranches (identified as Tranche 1 and Tranche 2) amounting respectively to EUR 10 million (cashed-in on July 1, 2019) and EUR 7.5 million (cashed-in on November 25, 2019).
-The two tranches have an interest rate of 3% to be paid on an annual basis in arrears.
-A further annual fixed rate is payable together with the outstanding principal amount on expiry of the relevant facility: fixed rate is equal to 6.75% and 6.25% respectively for Tranche 1 and Tranche 2.
-Furthermore, according to the agreement between the parties, Newron has granted EIB with a total of n.353,137 (of which 201,793 related to Tranche 1 and 151,344 related to Tranche 2) warrants to purchase Newron' ordinary shares (for additional information, please refer to Note 26).
-The un-used tranches of the financing agreement still available at December 31, 2019, amount to EUR 22.5 million.
+Following Newron' requests, EIB approved to transfer three tranches (identified as Tranche 1, Tranche 2 and Tranche 3) amounting respectively to EUR 10 million (cashed-in on July 1, 2019), EUR 7.5 million (cashed-in on November 25, 2019) and EUR 7.5 million (cashed-in on April 14, 2020).
+The tranches have an interest rate of 3% to be paid on an annual basis in arrears.
+A further, annual fixed rate is payable together with the outstanding principal amount on expiry of the relevant facility: Tranche I fixed rate is equal to 6.75%, while Tranche 2 and 3 fixed rates are equal to 6.25%.
+Furthermore, according to the agreement between the parties, Newron has granted EIB with a total of n.
+504,481 warrants (out of which n.
+201,793 related to Tranche 1, n.
+151,344 related to Tranche 2 and n.
+151,344 related to Tranche 3) to purchase ordinary shares of Newron (for additional information, please refer to Note 20).
+The un-used tranches of the financing agreement still available at December 31, 2020, amount to EUR 15 million.

-As of December 31, 2019, the Interest-bearing loan is equal to EUR 16,749 million recognized at amortized cost.
+As of December 31, 2020, the Interest-bearing loan is equal to EUR 25,674 (2019: EUR 16,749) recognized at amortized cost.

-25 Lease liabilities
+24 Lease liabilities

-In the table below are shown the carrying amounts of lease liabilities and the split, as of December 31, 2019, between Non-current and Current.
+In the table below are shown the carrying amounts of lease liabilities and the split, as of December 31, 2020, between Non-current and Current.